aelliott26/csc208/ch0_preliminaries/ch0_notes.md

 - It is hard to put a definition on discrete mathematics or mathematics in general
 - If a set of numbers is all real numbers 0 and greater it is not discrete
 - Discrete math can ask the range of a function but the set would not be an interval
-- A set is descrete if the elements are seperate or if each input is an individual.
+- A set is discrete if the elements are seperate or if each input is an individual.
-- There are descrete mathematical objects other than sets.
+- There are discrete mathematical objects other than sets.
-- Some types of objects that could be descrete mathematical objects are ***sets, sequences, functions, relations, graph*** (not a normal graph but a graph that represents elements of a set) ***,and many more***
+- Some types of objects that could be discrete mathematical objects are ***sets, sequences, functions, relations, graph*** (not a normal graph but a graph that represents elements of a set) ***,and many more***
 - **4 main topics are:**
     - Combinatorics
     - Sequences
     - Symbolic Logic
     - Graph Theory
-- The tools in descrete mathematics are called *discrete structures*.
+- The tools in deicrete mathematics are called *discrete structures*.

 > Sets
 >> A set is an unordered collection of elements